aphiria/docs/routing.md

 <h3 id="route-variables">Route Variables</h3>

 Aphiria provides a simple syntax for your URIs.
-To capture variables in your route, use `:varName`, eg `users/:userId/profile`.
+To capture variables in your host or path, use `:varName`, eg `:subdomain.example.com` in the host or `users/:userId/profile` in the path.

-You can also add [constraints](#route-variable-constraints) to your variables.

 <h3 id="optional-route-parts">Optional Route Parts</h3>